 - 50mm eye relief

 - Built-in video recorder

-Lastly, there are 5 individual shooting profiles that can hold up to 10 zeroing distances so you don’t have to set them every time you want to shoot your target.
-Pick from six color modes that work well in any environment.
+Lastly, five separate shooting profiles can hold up to 10 zeroing distances, so you don’t have to set them every time you want to shoot your target.
+Pick six color modes that work well in any environment.

 4. ATN ThOR 4 384x288

 Best Smart Thermal Scope for Crossbow

 This is a top-of-the-line thermal scope by a brand you’ve probably come to recognize from the famous ATN Thor HD 384 line of thermal scopes.
 The ThOR 4 is the first thermal imaging scope to feature ATN’s next-generation sensors.